huguesv/AudioPlayer/README.md

 Additional metadata is optionally retrieved from [CueToolsDB](https://db.cue.tools/), including album art.

+Lyrics are optionally retrieved from [LRCLIB](https://lrclib.net).
+Using a local LRCLIB sqlite3 database is also supported.

 ## Desktop Player

 ![Audio Player on Windows Screenshot](images/windows-dark-nowplaying.png?raw=true "Audio Player on Windows Screenshot")